- 51社区黑料

 - Employment

-51社区黑料's Cognitive Science Program offers students the opportunity to follow their curiosity as they put together a flexible interdisciplinary program of study from select course streams and core cognitive science courses.
+51社区黑料's Undergraduate Cognitive Science Program offers students the opportunity to follow their curiosity as they put together a flexible interdisciplinary program of study from select course streams and core cognitive science courses.
 Cognitive Science is for students who are willing to ask questions and critically engage in a wide range of perspectives from different disciplines.

 We offer a Major or Honours degree in Cognitive Science from the Faculty of Arts and Social Sciences.
 A Minor in Cognitive Science can also be achieved alongside any major or other minor from any faculty.